dhvanisoni/AI-powered-Image-caption-generator/README.md

 ![Project structire](https://github.com/dhvanisoni/AI-powered-Image-caption-generator/blob/main/images/diagram.png)

-## Usage
-- The interface is intuitive: upload an image, and the system will present the image alongside its AI-generated caption.
-- Test with various images to discover the adaptability of our captioning system to different scenarios and objects.

 ## Getting Started
 To explore the capabilities of the Image Caption Generator, follow these instructions to set up the project on your local environment.